TheBeardedBerry/UnicodeBrowser/README.md

 ## Features

-* Lists all characters mapped to a named Unicode block
+* Lists all characters mapped to a named Unicode Block.
-* Lists all Unicode Blocks
+* Lists all named Unicode Blocks.
-* Displays grid of every character in each block
+* Displays grid of every character in each Block.
-* Filter displayed characters by block
+* Filter displayed characters by Block
-* Ability to filter blocks to "only symbols"; preselects blocks known to have useful, supported symbols.
+* Ability to filter blocks to "only symbols"; preselects Blocks known to have useful, supported symbols.
-* Ability to change font
+* Ability to change font.
 * **Double-click a character to copy it to the system clipboard**

 Pull Requests are very welcome!